GBratsos/brackets-zurb-foundation/README.md

 ## Directions ##
 * File > New
-* Then Edit > New Zurb Foundation 5 Document
+* Then File > New Zurb Foundation 5 Document

 This will create a Zurb Foundation 5 basic template, at cursor location.
 In order to use full Zurb Foundation's features download from [http://foundation.zurb.com/](http://foundation.zurb.com/).